-You might think that the desert is always hot, but the truth is that when the sun goes down, the temperature sinks dramatically.
-And in the wind-chill factor and it gets freezing past midnight.
-It is therefore essential to bring very warm clothes and blankets with you.
-Another advantage of the empty car is that you will be able to move around to warm yourself up.
-You could even bring a thermos of hot drinks for the night or some coal to brew Saharan tea on the spot.
+You may think that the desert is always hot, but the truth is that when the sun goes down, the temperature sinks dramatically.
+Throwing in the wind-chill factor and it can get freezing past midnight.
+Therefore, it is absolutely essential to bring warm clothes and blankets with you for the journey.
+One other advantage of riding in the empty freight car is that you’ll be able to move around to warm yourself up.
+For those who hate nothing more than being cold you may even bring thermals, a thermos of hot water or borrow some leftover coal to brew Saharan tea on the spot.

-Bring a fully charged power bank to make sure your phone doesn’t run out of power.
+Prepare a fully charged portable power bank to ensure sure your smartphone doesn’t run out of power.

-The train gets extremely dusty, especially if you ride it when it’s loaded up, as it is basically carrying iron dust.
-You might want to bring trash bags to wrap your bags in so that they don’t get too dusty.
-You could also wear old clothes you don’t mind throwing away.
-To protect your eyes, nose and mouth from the dust, do like the locals do: wrap a scarf around your head and wear sunglasses.
+The train ride will get you very dusty, especially if you ride it when it’s loaded up with iron ore as most of the dust is created from the ore.
+You may want to bring trash bags to wrap your bags so that they don’t get covered in dust if that sort of thing bothers you.
+You could also wear old clothes you don’t mind throwing away once the journey finishes.
+To protect your eyes, nose and mouth from the dust, do what the locals do: wrap a scarf around your head and wear sunglasses.

-With these few tips in mind, we are sure that you will have the experience of a lifetime riding the mineral train of Mauritania.
-The scenery is incredible, the adventure will get your blood pumping and, if travelling with friends, good times are bound to happen!
+With these few tips in mind, you are set to enjoy an experience of a lifetime riding the mineral train of Mauritania.
+The scenery is incredible, the adventure will get your blood pumping and a sure way to bond tighter friendships in your group.